When your cortisol levels are chronically out of whack, you can feel like you’re falling apart – like things aren’t right in many different ways.

 Check your genetic data for rs5522 (23andMe v4, v5, AncestryDNA):

-- C/C: higher plasma cortisol, depression in elderly, increased reactivity to adversity (in children)[ref]
+- C/C: higher plasma cortisol, depression in the elderly, increased reactivity to adversity (in children)[ref]

-- C/T: higher plasma cortisol, depression in elderly, increased reactivity to adversity (in children)
+- C/T: higher plasma cortisol, depression in the elderly, increased reactivity to adversity (in children)

-The CRHR1 gene codes for the corticotropin-releasing hormone receptor.
-This is what the corticotropin-releasing hormone binds to in the pituitary gland to signal for A/C/TH production.
+The CRHR1 gene codes for the corticotropin-releasing hormone (CRH) receptor.
+It is what the corticotropin-releasing hormone binds to in the pituitary gland to signal for ACTH production.

 Check your genetic data for rs110402 (23andMe v5, AncestryDNA)

 - G/G: elevated cortisol in people exposed to childhood trauma[ref]